mindcube/scottsite/content/posts/my-first-post.md

 date: 2017-12-07T09:16:18-08:00
 ---

 I'm super excited to announce that I'm doing a complete reset for my personal website and blog.
-My goal is to use this as a dumping ground for my thoughts and meanderings on my currnet projects.
+My goal is to use this as a dumping ground for my thoughts and meanderings on my current projects.
 I have a lot of projects in the fire right now that are in some stage of completion so I think that I can learn by tracking my progress here.

 ##### Current Projects